DataDog/apps/packages/framepost/README.md

 ### `client.onRequest()`:

-The counterpart to `client.request`.
+The counterpart to `client.request()`.
 Receives request data send from a `client.request` call in the opposite client.
 Executes the provided handler, sending the returned response back to the opposite client.

 ```
-client.handleRequest('getMyData', async requestParams => {
+client.onRequest('getMyData', async requestParams => {
     const responseData = await doSomeStuff());

     return responseData;